Three-manifolds with non-negatively pinched Ricci curvature: A priori estimates for Ricci flow

 In particular, $\cR(x_0,t)>-4$ for $t\in [0,T\wedge S_1]$. \end{lma}

-It is convenient to obtain the lower scalar curvature bound here by tracing the pinching estimate, but we remark that local lower bounds on the scalar curvature are always preserved in the presence of $a/t$ curvature decay owing to an estimate of B.-L. Chen; see \cite{Chen2009} and \cite[Section 8]{SimonTopping2016}.
+It is convenient to obtain the lower scalar curvature bound here by tracing the pinching estimate, but we remark that the property of having a local lower bound on the scalar curvature is always preserved in the presence of $a/t$ curvature decay owing to an estimate of B.-L. Chen; see \cite{Chen2009} and \cite[Section 8]{SimonTopping2016}.

 \begin{proof} For $(x,t)\in M\times [0,T]$, define

 Clearly, we have \begin{enumerate} \item[(a)]$\lambda(x,0)=0$ for $x\in B_0(x_0,1)$; \item[(b)]$\lambda(x,t)\leq Cat^{-1}$ for $t\in (0,T]$ and $x\in B_0(x_0,1)$, with $C$ universal. \end{enumerate}